soootaleb/abcd/README.md

 # Known issues

-1. on "connectionAccepted" the [main]->[net] "addPeer" for connecting to "knownPeers" provided by leader is not logged
+1. on "connectionAccepted" the [main]->[net] "connectToPeer" for connecting to "knownPeers" provided by leader is not logged
-2. electionTimeout random set is not precise enought and creates simultaneous callForVoteRequests
+2. electionTimeout random set is not precise enought and creates simultaneous callForVoteRequests (OK if not even qorum)